AlexDatTr/Ecommerce_Project/starting_with_question.md

 	FROM	public.cleaned_data
 	ORDER BY	city

 ## Answer: Calculated by geting the total quatity of product ordered in each city or country and then dividing by the number of visitor.
-Average number of products ordered from visitors in each city and country:	https://drive.google.com/file/d/1osUZB5lRot-ASERmtSFaqrIuSFGc7W_8/view?usp=drive_link
+## Answer table: Average number of products ordered from visitors in each city and country https://drive.google.com/file/d/1osUZB5lRot-ASERmtSFaqrIuSFGc7W_8/view?usp=drive_link